reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-SharePoint-Premium-Settings.md

 Read [Microsoft Syntex - SharePoint Advanced Management overview](https://learn.microsoft.com/en-us/sharepoint/advanced-management?wt.mc_id=MVP_308367) for more info.

 SharePoint Premium offers Pay as you go billing.
-I followed the post [Enable Pay-as-You-Go Licensing for Syntex aka SharePoint Premium.](https://www.divyaakula.com/sharepointpremium/2024/05/01/enabling-sharepoint-syntex-with-pay-as-you-go.html) to enable SharePoint Premium using my Visual Studio Azure subscription.
+A trial is possible by signing up on Microsoft 365 admin center> Billing> Purchase Services> Search for SharePoint Advanced Management and scroll down> Click on the Details> Click on Start Free trial

 ## Tenant level settings